 A Thorough Wash

 Washing an epoxy garage floor is easy.
 One of the epoxy’s best qualities is that it doesn’t require the use of a special soap or cleaning solution.
-All you’ll need is a mop or scrubbing brush, warm water, and a little elbow grease to do a basic cleaning job.
-A hard-foam mop works like a charm.
+All you’ll need is some dawn dish soap, a scrubbing brush, warm water, and a little elbow grease to do a basic cleaning job.

 A Messy Situation